silentorb/marloth-story-docs/docs/general/long-running-series.md

 ### The Star Wars Movie Franchise

-The Star Wars franchise has a horrible mess of a narrative framework.
+The Star Wars franchise has a shabby narrative framework.
 It was never designed to be a narrative franchise.
 It became a merchandise franchise before it was a narrative franchise.

 The first Star Wars movie has a well constructed story with a variety of quality parts that all fit together in a neat package.
 With the Exception of "The Empire Strikes Back", every Star Wars movie after the first has either cloned the original formula or had a flimsy story.
 The second star wars movie is an oddity not only within the Star Wars franchise but outside of it as well for having a really weak and off-beat foundation yet working far better than it should due to excellent ideas and execution.

 ### The James Bond Movie Franchise

 This franchise is formulaic, and fully embraces being formulaic.
 The result is movies that are repetitive and shallow, but also stable.
-You know what to expect from a Bond movie, and they can keep churning out Bond movies 'til the end of time.
+You know what to expect from a Bond movie, and they can keep churning out Bond movies until the end of time.

 ### The Star Trek Movie and TV Franchise